CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>ts-order-other-service</summary>

   ### Functionality
-  /api/v1/orderOtherService/orderOther/**: provide API to manage order, whose train number does not start with G or D.
+  /api/v1/orderOtherService/orderOther/**: provide APIs to manage ticket order, whose train number does not start with G or D.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-order-other-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-order-other-service)

   ### Interactions
   | Service | URI | Method | Data Sent |
   | --- | --- | --- | --- |
   | ts-station-service | /api/v1/stationservice/stations/namelist | POST | a list of station id |

-  Also interact with `mysql` service with Hibernate
+  Also interact with `mysql` service using Hibernate:

   Order
   ``` java